 Ideally, backend optimizations start with frontend optimizations, as in most cases speeding up the frontend fixes performance issues on the backend too.
 With Kinsta APM, you no longer have to rely on guesswork such as this.
 You’ll get to see the exact performance data for the entire site, helping you fix any performance issues.

 In this example, the admin dashboard is sluggish for the admin and store managers.
 That’s not ideal for taking care of the online store’s daily operations.

 Let’s fire up Kinsta APM to see what’s the issue.

 After enabling Kinsta APM, I waited over 15 minutes before digging into the performance data.
-While waiting for that, I went about using the WooCommerce backend as usual.
+While waiting for that, I used the WooCommerce backend as usual.

 The Overall transaction time chart indicates that PHP processes take up the most time, followed by external calls.

-Looking at the Slowest transactions table will give us a better idea of which requests are taking up most of the time.
+Looking at the Slowest transactions table will give us a better idea of which requests take up most of the time.

 From the chart above, it’s clear that two transactions hog most of the time: /wp-admin/admin-ajax.php and /wp-admin.

 High Admin-Ajax usage is one of the most common performance issues faced by WordPress site owners.
 Let’s investigate this transaction further.

 All the admin-ajax.php transaction samples have almost the same duration.
 A transaction duration of more than 10 seconds is abnormally high.